DavidB137/spsp/README.md

 # Simple publish-subscribe protocol

-Based on ESPNow protocol.
+Bridge between MQTT and ESP-NOW (with possibility to use other layer than ESP-NOW).
 With (planned) support for OpenWrt.